bheidecker/bettini/docs/collections/_diagnoses/en/05-24h-bp-monitor.md

 heading: 24-hour Blood Pressure Monitoring
 ---

-In order to get a good overview what your blood pressure looks like during the day, we use a device that you can carry for a total of 24 hours.
+To gain a comprehensive understanding of your blood pressure throughout the day, we use a device designed for 24-hour monitoring.
-It is not large and can be worn at your hip.
+The device is compact and can be worn on your hip.

-The device is connected to a blood pressure cuff that will measure your blood pressure every 15 minutes during the day and every 30 minutes during the night.
+It connects to a blood pressure cuff that measures your blood pressure every 15 minutes during the day and every 30 minutes at night.
-This way we are trying to find out if there are times during the day, when your blood pressure is too high or too low.
-This helps us to optimize your blood pressure medications.
+This continuous monitoring helps identify periods when your blood pressure is too high or too low, allowing us to optimize your blood pressure medication accordingly.